THE DREAMER PROJECT

 Every shift begins with design.
 The Dreamer Project works like a studio for perception: naming traps, reframing them in clear language, and prototyping small practices anyone can test.
 Some draw from nondual traditions—not as beliefs, but as inspiration—translated into secular tools for daily life.
 Others emerge from reverse-engineering: working backward from states of clarity and asking, “What conditions make this possible?”

 Each design is provisional, like scaffolding.
 It stands only long enough to let awareness show itself, then falls away.
-In this way, design and philosophy merge: every practice is an experiment, every experiment a chance to see the world differently.
+In this way, design and philosophy merge: every practice is a creative experiment, every experiment a design gesture — a chance to see the world differently.

 This is just one doorway.
 Check out Practices and choose your next test.